 The award-winning writer and blogger, Douglas Cootey, is the mastermind behind A Splintered Mind.
 Cootey’s blog combines humor with personal anecdotes to overcome the stigma surrounding ADHD and depression while creating an incredibly supportive online community of like-minded people.

-Chipur is a well-curated blog focused on sharing, learning and relief from depression, anxiety, bipolarity, stress, and more.
-Founder of Chipur, Bill White is a mental health professional with a mission to help people take positive steps towards managing their mood and anxiety disorders.
+Chipur is a well-curated blog focused on sharing, learning, and relief from depression, anxiety, bipolarity, stress, and more.
+The founder of Chipur, Bill White is a mental health professional with a mission to help people take positive steps toward managing their mood and anxiety disorders.

 9.)
 The Worry Games

-The Worry Games, created by Anna Lisa, is a comprehensive blog about coping with anxiety, phobias, post-partum depression, OCD and intrusive thoughts.
-The blog serves as an incredible, multi-part resource for navigating anxiety-related disorders and treatment.
+The Worry Games, created by Anna Lisa, is a comprehensive blog about coping with anxiety, phobias, post-partum depression, OCD, and intrusive thoughts.
+The blog serves as an incredible, multi-part resource for navigating anxiety-related disorders and treatment.b

 Blogger, Heidi Hanson, developed PTSD in 2007, and soon after launched her blog to help other trauma survivors develop and maintain an effective self-therapy practice in their daily lives.
-Currently, Hanson is compiling her blog’s insights, clarity and understanding into two books which will combine her passion for art with her powerful ability to write about coping with PTSD.
+Currently, Hanson is compiling her blog’s insights, clarity, and understanding into two books that will combine her passion for art with her powerful ability to write about coping with PTSD.

 11.)
 Time to Change

-Time to Change’s blog posts are written by people who have personally experienced depression and who hope to foster understanding for mental health conditions.
-Time to Change is a growing social movement working to improve everyone’s attitudes and behavior towards mental health.
+Time to Change’s blog posts are written by people who have personally experienced depression and who hope to foster an understanding of mental health conditions.
+Time to Change is a growing social movement working to improve everyone’s attitudes and behavior toward mental health.

 12.)
 Bipolar Burble Blog

-The Through the Darkness Blog is the personal account of one person’s journey to defy darkness.
-Readers may visit the blog for recent posts, or can choose to have new content sent directly to their inboxes via newsletter.
+The Through the Darkness Blog is the personal account of one person’s journey to defying darkness and depression.
+Readers may visit the blog for recent posts or can choose to have new content sent directly to their inboxes via newsletter.